dhrubo55/personal-blog/content/posts/day-52-async-processing-httprequest-s-using-executorcompletionservice.md

 Let’s understand in layman language.

-Suppose you want to execute n number of tasks in parallel, you will think of using threads, now how will you manage all threads execution? okay one may say with the help of **Executor Service** we can handle those threads.
-**Completion service also solves the same thing for you but give you a advantage when tasks are completed.
+Suppose you want to execute n number of tasks in parallel, you will think of using threads, now how will you manage all threads execution? okay one may say with the help of **Executor Service** we can handle those threads. **Completion service also solves the same thing for you but gives you an advantage when tasks are completed.**

 With ExecutorService, once you have submitted the tasks to run, you need to manually code for efficiently getting the results of the tasks completed.